The 3 Most Costly Mistakes Homeowners Make When Selling A Tired Old Property for Fast Cash

 Conclusion:

 Selling your house to a cash buyer can be a smart move, but it's important to avoid making these three common mistakes.
-Remember: Don't expect full retail value...
-Be open with in our conversations about your needs and about anything I need to know about the property... and save your time and hard-earned money by skipping unnecessary repairs.
+Remember: Don't expect full retail value... be open in our conversations about your needs and about anything I need to know about the property... and save your time and hard-earned money by skipping unnecessary repairs.